Usually, a can of Raid or an old shoe is effective at killing spiders, but apparently, this particularly large spider demanded death by torch lighter.

-However, the plan to eradicate the arachnid from the Redding, California, apartment horribly backfired when the lighter caught the spider on fire and then the spider spread the fire in the apartment, causing enough damage to force its human occupants to have to move out.
+However, the plan to eradicate the arachnid from the Redding, California, apartment horribly backfired when the lighter caught the spider on fire.
+Then the spider spread the fire in the apartment, causing enough damage to force its human occupants to have to move out.

 By trying to burn the spider to death, the residents caused moderate damage to their apartment unit, Battalion Chief Rob Pitt told the Record Searchlight.